nsacyber/Windows-Secure-Host-Baseline/Windows/README.md

 ## Hardware
 See the [Hardware page](./../Hardware/README.md) for more information about hardware and firmware requirements to take full advantage of Windows 10 security features.

+## Remove Legacy Features
+It is highly recommended to remove legacy features and protocols as known and unknown vulnerabilities in them expose the network to severe risk.
+NSA Information Assurance has issued security guidance for the removal of [Outdated Software and Protocols](https://www.iad.gov/iad/library/ia-advisories-alerts/outdated-software-and-protocols-update.cfm).
+The [RemoveLegacyComponents.ps1](./Scripts/RemoveLegacyComponents.ps1) script can be used to help with the removal of legacy components from Windows 10, like PowerShell 2.0, SMBv1, and NetBIOS.

 ## Downloads for Windows 10
 * [Group Policy templates](https://www.microsoft.com/en-us/download/details.aspx?id=48257)
 * [Group Policy reference](https://www.microsoft.com/en-us/download/details.aspx?id=25250)